nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Given you have the list of favourite commands:<br>
 <img src="UG_Figures/execfav3.png"><br>

-If you attempt to execute the invalid command <code>/Funny command</code> in your favourites list.
+If you attempt to execute the invalid command <code>/bus random place</code> in your favourites list.
 Nav@NUS will automatically delete the corrupted data from your list as seen below:<br>
 <img src="UG_Figures/execfav4.png"><br>

 <!-- @@author wamikamalik -->